arturkb18/artiendesign/content/blog/creating-a-new-theme.md

 For this project, I created a fictitious online store called Sports Outfit, and, as you may have guessed, it sells sporting goods.
 One of the tasks was create a catalogue page.
 Here you can see the Men’s Catalogue page:

 ![](/images/catalogue.png)

+This page introduces the following principles: minimalist design (only relevant information is displayed on the screen), visibility of system status (user has clear visual clues on which section of the website he is: Men’s catalogue > Jerseys), and consistency and standards (color palette, typeface, header and footer remain the same throughout the entire website).

+Up next is the product’s page: